Farm & Land Steward Apprenticeship Program

 Application Process

-See Farm and Land Steward Apprenticeship Application Process for an Application.
+See Farm and Land Steward Apprenticeships Application Process for an Application.
 Before applying, please review Green Gulch Farm's current Health and Safety Requirements.

 San Francisco Zen Center welcomes international visitors in the US on B visas to participate in our various offerings, workshops, and retreats.
 We also welcome students to participate in our Apprenticeship Program.
 Because the Apprenticeship Program is vocational, we are able to offer M-1 visas to students across the world.
 For more details about visas, click here.